dortegadelv/HaplotypeDFEStandingVariation/Programs/ExamplePipeline/README.md

 `echo $AlleleCount`

+The variable $AlleleCount will show the number of allele frequency trajectories created.

 Then, run the script ConcatenateAlleleFrequencyTrajectories.sh to concatenate the allele frequency trajectories:

 `bash ConcatenateAlleleFrequencyTrajectories.sh ParameterFile_4Ns10.txt ParameterFile_4Ns10_B.txt 1 0.009999999 0.010000001 40 10 PopulationExpansionModel.txt 600 500 250000`